 She walks with a delicate poise, soft enough for you to never guess where she is going but strong enough to travel miles.
 Sometimes, she betrays a carefree hop, but it’s quicker than a flash of lightening.
 Her verve is infectious enough to revive a dead soul.
 Her smile reverberates around, radiating warmth in her vicinity.
 Her eyes are full of kindness and a brightness that shows you what you’re dealing with.
 Her laugh makes you feel like treasuring the joke that tickled her, if you can remember it while looking at her laugh.
-Her hands are as gentle as possible, yet have the dexterity and firmness that reek hard work.
+Her hands are as gentle as possible, yet have the dexterity and firmness that portray hard work.
 Her touch is a soothing force which can simmer down my storms.

 Yet I don’t know how she looks like.